UCL/TDMS/.github/ISSUE_TEMPLATE/bug_report.md

 Your best short description of what the bug is.
 [E.g. the z-component of the H field is not normalized correctly.]

 **To Reproduce**
-Steps to reproduce the behavior, and any input files (you can either attach them by dragging and dropping here into the issue, or upload them somewhere public)
+Steps to reproduce the behavior, and any input files (you can either attach them by dragging and dropping here into the issue, or upload them somewhere public).

 For example:
 1. Run this first '....'